google/ads-privacy/proposals/robin/README.md

 }
 ```

 The response contains `sspMetadata` which can be an arbitrary JSON object that an SSP uses in the on-device auction.
-The `signature` returned from SSP servers allows to authenticate `detectedMetadata` for a given interest group ad.
+The `signature` returned from SSP servers allows to authenticate `sspMetadata` for a given interest group ad.
 The SSP-detected metadata, ad content and expiry timestamp can be serialized using a canonical representation such as [CBOR](https://cbor.io/) and used to compute the signature.
 The signature can be generated as:

 ```
 sign(ssp_private_key, (ad_content, ssp_detected_metadata, expiry_timestamp))